 Intellectual Property Protection Fund

 The Institute will establish an Intellectual Property Protection Fund (IPPF) as a resource to be used to secure and/or maintain protection associated with the most promising Institute Intellectual Property.
+The Executive Director, upon recommendation or advice of the Membership Advisory Committee, and with prior DOE Contracting Officer approval, will have authority to commit funds for this purpose.
 In the event that a University Member is successful in entering into a license or license option pursuant to the licensing provisions of I.2.a., the owning Member will require the licensee to reimburse those costs paid by the IPPF and will refund those funds to the IPPF.

 The IPPF will be funded by an annual contribution of up to $5,000 deducted from the membership fee of each Tiers 1-3 Members, and up to $2,500 deducted from the membership fee of each Tier 4 Members.
 The IPPF will be maintained in a separate account from membership fees.
 Unused portions of IPPF may be reassigned periodically to provide support to Institute Research.
 However, at all times, the Executive Director shall ensure that the IPPF is adequately funded to carry out its purpose.